-- Try to understand the other person’s point of view; this is critical in having better friendships.
+- Understanding the other person’s point of view; is critical to have better friendships.

-- Arguments are not usually very productive.
-But rather, discussions are.
+- Arguments are usually less productive.
+But instead, discussions are.
 James 4:1-2

-- Respect other people’s opinions even if you do not agree with them.
+- Respect other people’s opinions even if you disagree with them.

-- If you find out that you are wrong, humbly admit it right away.
+- If you find out you’re mistaken, humbly admit it immediately.